Pete Williams (journalist): Later journalism career

 Williams announced his retirement on Friday, July 29, 2022, during the Today Show.

+Post-career

+Williams delivered a eulogy for former Vice President Dick Cheney at his memorial service on November 20, 2025.

 Awards

 Williams has received three national news Emmy awards.

 In 2012, the University of Wyoming awarded Williams an honorary Doctor of Letters, in recognition of his many contributions to journalism.
 He was praised for his "sound judgment, fair mindedness, impeccable ethics, and dedication to service."

 Williams was named the recipient of the 2018 John F. Hogan Award, presented annually by the Radio Television Digital News Association (RTDNA).
 The Hogan Award, named after the association's first president, is given in recognition of "an individual's contributions to the journalism profession and freedom of the press..."
 Williams was chosen because "...Over the course of his distinguished career, Pete Williams has served the public first as a government spokesman and then, for the last 25 years, as a reporter covering government," said Scott Libin, current Chair of RTDNA.
 "His insight and understanding of power and politics have proven hugely valuable to the viewers of NBC News."